 Fertilize cymbidiums with Grow More Orchid Bloom Food.

 Fertilize blue hydrangeas with E.B.
-Stone True Blue now for bluer blooms.
+Stone True Blue or Espoma Soil Acidifier now for bluer blooms.
 Treat with Agricultural Lime to turn hydrangeas pink.

 Fertilize winter color with a blooming plant food (primrose, cyclamen) such as Maxsea 3-20-20.

 Continue to fertilize citrus with E.B.
-Stone Organics Citrus Food or Greenall Citrus and Avocado food.
+Stone Organics Citrus Food or Down To Earth Citrus Mix.

 Clean and store tools; rub down with alcohol after each use.
 Grease with white lithium grease to prevent rust.
 Store shovels and saws in a bucket of sand with a little oil (5 parts sand to 1 part oil).